LibreCAD/docs/guides/commandline.rst

 Using the Command Line
 ======================

 The command line is an alternative to using the mouse and selecting tools from the menus or toolbars.
-The command line can be faster and/or more precise than drawing using exclusively a mouse.
+Using the  command line can be faster and/or more precise than drawing using exclusively with a mouse.
 LibreCAD is designed with emphasis on mouse input and at the moment and not all tools are available with a command.
 The available commands are listed in the :ref:`Drawing Tools <tools>` reference.

-To activate the command line press [Spacebar] or [Ctrl]-M to activate the command line.
+Any key stroke will activate the command line.
 Once active, the command prompt ("Command:", above of where input appears) turns blue.

-Press the [Esc] key to leave the command line and another [Esc] to cancel what you have written on the command line.
+A mouse click on the drawing window will return the focus.

+:: continue here

+Pressing the [Esc] will cancel the current command.

 It is possible to enter a partial command, like "li" for line and press [Tab] to have the command completed to "line".
 If you type too short a segment of a command, such as "l" and press [Tab], the command output will show "ch, circle, cut" because the command segment you typed in isn't unique.